15.3 PTC Cancer Life Phases: Liver Cancer Prevention

 Prevention is more important than ever.
 In the U.S., 1 in 4 people will develop cancer at some point in their lives.
 A cancer diagnosis can be devastating for patients and their families.
 The physical and emotional distress may be a compelling enough reason to help individuals lower their cancer risk.
 But we also know that rates of cancer are increasing in the United States, which translates to a growing burden in terms of treatment and costs for care.
 By preventing cancer, the number of new cases will be lowered and reduce the burden that cancer places on the population.

 Around 40 percent of cancer cases are preventable, which means that 694,000 cases of cancer could be prevented in the U.S. every year by reducing our exposure to the cancer risk factors that we can control – including diet, weight and physical inactivity.

 How do you live with the fact that you’re at higher risk?

 If you have had liver cancer before already, your situation might be a little bit different.
 Many liver recipients received a new liver due to cancer in their old liver.
-If that’s the case for you, it is natural to be worried that cancer could come back even after transplant.
-Researchers are still working on understanding how and why liver cancer sometimes reemerges after transplant.
+If that’s the case for you, it is natural to be worried that cancer could come back even after a transplant.
+Researchers are still working on understanding how and why liver cancer sometimes reemerges after a transplant.
 Although we don’t know everything yet, we do know there are certain steps you can take to reduce your risk.

 Liver cancer: Can You Prevent It?